theoptips/mentor_FAQ/FAQ.md

 - FAQ 012   VGG16... multiple linear layers within the classification layer, so to get the in_features, the command would be model.classifier[0].in_features ... resnet18, the command would need to be model.fc.in_features.
 How can I write a general command, which would give me the in_features, no matter which model is passed? asked by FK.
 This question is also interpreted as building transfer learning pipeline, a workflow, aka a pre-trained model workflow in pytorch.
 - FAQ 013	Best way to visualize and understand Convolutional Neural Networks kernels, aka filters Youtube video 017, visualization animation 018, intuition 019, advanced 020, 021, 022, 023
 - FAQ 014	I want to add a fourth dimension to my seaborn plot, what shall I do?
 Ans 024
+- FAQ 015	Github contribution guideline, how do you make your commits count, how to get credit for the github activity tracker Ans: 024

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com